webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rules/Horror-Rules-Module.md

 ---
-aliases: Horror Rules Module
+aliases: "Horror Rules Module"
 tags:
 - Compendium/CSRD/en/Rules/Horror-Rules-Module
-title: H
-collection: Rules
-kind: Compendium
 ---

 # Horror Rules Module
 Although it’s very likely a subset of the modern genre, horror as a genre gets special treatment.
 Unlike the other genres, horror doesn’t necessarily suggest a setting.
 Any setting can be horrific.
 Horror is more of a style.
 An approach.
 A mood.